Art and Design

 Baird Music Hall is the center of activity for undergraduate and graduate music students.
 It houses multi-media classrooms, large and small ensemble rehearsal halls, teaching studios, practice rooms, a 16-station keyboard-skills laboratory, keyboard practice facilities equipped with both studio and grand pianos and organs, the 400-seat Duncan Recital Hall, and the digital music technology laboratory located in Breckinridge Hall.

-The Department of Music is supported by a library collection of 7800 scores, 8200 books about music, 4100 recordings, 470 DVDs and videos, and several hundred other non-print items.
+The School of Music is supported by a library collection of 7800 scores, 8200 books about music, 4100 recordings, 470 DVDs and videos, and several hundred other non-print items.
 Other resources include 44 print subscriptions and 17 standing orders for collected editions.
 The Library subscribes to several music databases for use both on and off campus.
 The International Index to Music Periodicals provides access to a large number of periodical articles, some in full text.
 Grove Music Online is a scholarly encyclopedia of music that has long been recognized as an authoritative reference source.
 More recently, the Library has added subscriptions to Classical Music Library and Naxos, two recording databases for online listening.

 Theatre and Dance